 Our interest in promoting statistical education has two main strands: our policy work seeks to influence the education curriculum, particularly in secondary schools.
 We also support teaching through a range of resources.

-Our work in this area is overseen by our vice-president for education and statistical literacy, supported by our Education Committee and our Education Policy Advisory Group.
+Our work in this area is overseen by our vice-president for education and statistical literacy, supported by our Education and Statistical Literacy Committee and our Education Policy Advisory Group.

-The Education Committee's three areas of interest are statistical education practice, promoting careers in statistics and developing statistical literacy.
+The Education and Statistical Literacy Committee’s three areas of interest are statistical education practice, promoting careers in statistics and developing statistical literacy.

 It works with teachers and practitioners in all levels of education and promotes interaction between statisticians and those in the teaching profession to support high quality teaching of statistics.
 It encourages good practice in the teaching of statistics and supports outreach initiatives in schools.
 The committee also oversees the Society’s statistical career promotion activities.

-The committee comprises a chair (the vice-president for education and statistical literacy) and up to twelve members, supported by the RSS director of policy and public affairs and the head of education and statistical literacy.
+The committee comprises a chair (the vice-president for education and statistical literacy) and up to twelve members, supported by the RSS director of policy and public affairs and the education manager.

 Education Policy Advisory Group